DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 inset_text:
   applications-open:
     text: |-
-      <p>Applications for the international relocation payment (IRP) are now closed.
-They will reopen between 2 April and 31 May 2024.</p>
+      <p>Applications for the <a href="https://get-a-teacher-relocation-payment.education.gov.uk/closed">international relocation payment (IRP)</a> will reopen between 2 April and 31 May 2024.</p>

       <h3>Changes to eligibility and payment</h3>